OdatNurd/OverrideAudit/README.md

 importantly to  provide warnings to you when the file you are overriding has been changed by its author so you can determine what course of action to take.

-If you're new to OverrideAudit, there is an [introductory video](https://www.youtube.com/watch?v=qYeli46frR8) available which shows some of the key features.
+If you're new to OverrideAudit, there is an [introductory video](https://youtu.be/qYeli46frR8) available which shows some of the key features of the package.
+See also the [new features](https://youtu.be/NEX9IxLHr_0) added in version 2.1, which are not covered in the intro video.

 -------------------------------------------------------------------------------